devleague/Denormal-Automotives/README.md

 ## Modeling a Normalized Schema

-Write your queries in `normalized.sql` when instructed to.
+Write your queries in `normal_cars.sql` when instructed to.

 1. Create a new postgres user named `normal_user`
 1. Create a new database named `normal_cars` owned by `normal_user`